nvisibleinc/go-ari-proxy/README.md

 [![Go Report
 Card](https://goreportcard.com/badge/github.com/nvisibleinc/go-ari-proxy)](https://goreportcard.com/report/github.com/nvisibleinc/go-ari-proxy)

+> **WARNING**
+>
+> This repository is archived but remains here for reference.
+Feel free to fork and continue
+> using this if it fits your system.
+Unfortunately all developers are no longer directly
+> involved in the development of this code, and don't have time to maintain it adequately.
+>
+> We still believe the architecture is sound, but this repository is no longer kept up to
+> date with the latest Asterisk ARI development.

 An implementation of the [go-ari-library][1] used to connect to the Asterisk REST Interface for delivery of Events and Commands across a message bus.